yuxuanliu2003/CybersecurityAndDataPrivacySpring2026/BookingSystem/Phase3/auth_test_report.md

   - This may allow ownership confusion.
   - Server should validate that reservation owner matches the logged-in user.

+### Conclusion for Reserver:
+#### A reserver can manually modify the reservation owner field (e.g., enter admin email/ID), which may cause ownership confusion.
+Basic ownership-based authorization exists, but error handling and ownership validation are not fully secure.

 ---

 ## 3) Administrator